For more information contact:

 Logging the Transaction

 Travel Services requires that each CTA ticket transaction be logged.
-The department must log each transaction by one of the two following methods:
+The department must log each transaction by entering the CTA transactions in an Expense Report.
+(See the Workday Assigning Central Travel Card Transactions in Expense Report reference guide for instructions.)

-The department is responsible for accessing the CTA web application and reconciling and authorizing payment of CTA expenditures.
+The department is responsible for reconciling and authorizing payment of CTA expenditures in Workday.
 The department performs the online reconciliation each day during periods of CTA activity.
+(See the Workday Assigning Central Travel Card Transactions in Expense Report reference guide for instructions.)

-Departmental personnel compare the online charges with the CTA Log Sheet entries and receipts noted at the time of purchase.
+Departmental personnel compare the charges in Workday with the receipts noted at the time of purchase.

 If departmental personnel find discrepancies, they contact the financial organization directly to correct billings.
 The financial organization provides a toll-free telephone number.